 Charity work:

-Wuhu, her hometown.
+After rising to prominence, Zhao has been actively involved in projects for various causes.
+In 2002, Zhao set up a scholarship fund in Wuhu, her hometown.
 In 2005 she was appointed as a spokesperson and ambassador for the United Nations Children's Fund and China Youth Concern Committee's "Awareness for Children Affected by AIDS" campaign; she also created the song "来得及的明天" (Pinyin: lai de ji de mingtian, English: Still Time for Tomorrow) as the theme song for the campaign.
 In 2006, Zhao, along with her former classmate Chen Kun, was chosen to represent YALU, a fashion company.
 YALU had set up a fund of 5 million RMB to help the construction of new villages in China.
 Recently, Zhao attended a charity banquet in December 2006.
 The banquet, held in Beijing, raised money for the Yanran Angel Foundation, an organization established by Zhao's friend Faye Wong.